 The Typhoon™ 8600 Variable Mode Imager is capable of fluorescence and storage phosphor (chemiluminescence detection can be an option under certain circumstances) detection of gels and blots.
 The Typhoon can scan storage phosphor screens (mounted or unmounted), gels and blots (≤35 × 43 cm).
 Images can be manipulated with ImageQuant™ Image Analysis Software; alternatively, users can change the file extension (i.e., *.gel) to "*.tif" and import the image into other software such as Adobe Photoshop.

 This ABI thermal cycler performs standard PCR, including temperature gradients, and it is protected from brief power outages by an APC backup power supply.
-Normally, all other thermocyclers in the Genomics Facility are reserved solely for use by the Facility or members of the Batzer lab; however, you may request permission to use the other thermocyclers if you can plead extenuating circumstances.
+Normally, all other thermocyclers in the Genomics Core are reserved solely for use by the Core or members of the Batzer lab; however, you may request permission to use the other thermocyclers if you can plead extenuating circumstances.